jchatel/quickmail-next-docs/email-accounts/buying-gmail-accounts-with-quickmail.md

 ## Can I Change the DNS Records of the Domain?

 No. Domain creation is fully automated, which means DNS records cannot be changed manually.
+Support doesn't have access to the DNS records either.

+**Note:** If you'd like to use Google Postmaster for domains purchased in QuickMail, this isn't possible.
+An alternative would be to use [Deliverability reports](https://help.quickmail.com/analytics-and-reporting/understanding-the-deliverability-report/) or Spamtester.ai(https://help.quickmail.com/deliverability/testing-deliverability-with-spamtesterai/), which are free.

 ## Does Auto-Warmer Come with It?